grantmcdermott/grantmcdermott.github.io/about.md

 My research interests are rooted in the fields of environmental and resource economics, and informed by an overarching empirical approach.
 While I come from a strong background of classical (frequentist) econometrics, I have become increasingly interested in Bayesian methods of late.
 This dovetails with a large part of my current research brief at UCSB, which involves Bayesian updating and learning under uncertainty.

 On a personal note, I am married to [Lorraine McDermott](http://lorrainemcdermott.net/){:target="_blank"}.
 We welcomed our first child to the family in 2015.

-*P.S.
-This site was built using GitHub pages, Jekyll and the awesome Minimal Mistakes theme.
-You can download the theme by hitting the button below.*

-<a markdown="0" href="{{ site.url }}/theme-setup" class="btn">Install Minimal Mistakes Theme</a>